bobweeink/homepage/docs/docker/smokeping/index.md

 ## Installation steps

-### SSH to your Linux docker host
+SSH to your Linux docker host.

-I use [KiTTY](https://www.9bis.net/kitty/index.html#!index.md) to ssh to my Linux docker host
+I use [KiTTY](https://www.9bis.net/kitty/index.html#!index.md) to ssh to my Linux docker host.

-### Create directory for all the smokeping files
+Create a directory for all the smokeping files:

 ```console
 mkdir smokeping
 ```

-### Move to directory smokeping
+Move to directory smokeping:

 ```console
 cd smokeping
 ```

-### Create docker compose file and open it with nano
+Create docker compose file and open it with nano:

 ```console
 sudo nano docker-compose.yaml
 ```

-### Configure the docker compose file
+Configure the docker compose file.

-Paste the following yaml code into nano
+Paste the following yaml code into nano:

 ```yaml
 services: